Functional renormalization group for extremely correlated electrons

 From the spectra in Fig.~\ref{fig:tripleplotn085T065}, it is clear that the trends observed in the intermediate stripe regime continue also for $ n \ge n_{ c , 2 } $: With increasing density, the electronic single-particle band becomes ever narrower and more incoherent \cite{Wang2018}, without well-defined quasi-particles at the Fermi level.
 Thus, the $ t $ model exhibits non-Fermi liquid, bad metal behavior for all densities $ n \ge n_{ c , 1 } $.
 This is further substantiated by the damping and quasi-particle residue shown in Figs.~\ref{fig:dampingn085multT} (a) and (b), respectively.
-The particle-hole asymmetry, already present in the intermediate stripe phase, likewise becomes even more pronounced with increasing density \cite{Wang2018}.
+The particle-hole asymmetry, already present at densities exhibiting instabilities towards stripe order, likewise becomes even more pronounced with increasing density \cite{Wang2018}.
 The high-energy particle excitations at the $\Gamma$-point remain the sharpest, whereas the band in the negative-energy hole sector is significantly broadened.
 Moreover, the density of states in Fig.~\ref{fig:dampingn085multT} (c) reveals that a significant amount of the spectral weight is transferred to a broad negative-energy continuum extending far below the Fermi energy.
 In the momentum-resolved spectral functions displayed in Fig.~\ref{fig:tripleplotn085T065} (right), this continuum is visible as the incoherent, low-weight band tails extending to negative frequencies.
 The existence of such negative-frequency band tails in the $ t $ model at high densities has been conjectured already by Brinkmann and Rice in 1970 \cite{Brinkman1970}.
 The underlying mechanism is the formation of spin polarons, consisting of a bound state of a single hole and a local ferromagnetic environment.
 These so-called ``Nagaoka polarons'' \cite{White2001, Maska2012, Lebrat2024, Samajdar2024a} can form because constructive interference of paths for the motion of a hole in a ferromagnetic background lowers its kinetic energy.
 They can be viewed as finite-size precursor of the Nagaoka ferromagnet and have not only been predicted in cluster simulations \cite{White2001, Maska2012, Samajdar2024a} but also recently observed in cold-atom experiments \cite{Lebrat2024, Prichard2024}.